Loading...

 Scenario

 A USB device is not working and may be missing a kernel module.
-You’ve been asked to investigate, load the correct module, verify it is active, and configure it to load on every boot.
+You have been asked to investigate, load the correct module, verify it is active, and configure it to load on every boot.

 Operator context